 How to film a great interview

 The following is a list of tips adapted from a training module shared with this site by journalist and media trainer, Don Ray, on how to enhance the quality of filmed interviews.
 It covers the use of lighting, how an interviewee should be positioned, how to avoid distractions, how to calm nerves, and most importantly how to make the interviewee feel good.
-At the bottom of the list is a presentation that you are free to download and use under Creative Commons for non-commercial purposes.

 1: The right conditions

 Allow lighting, composition and external noise control to be the most important factors when you select the specific interview location.

 Don’t feel the need or obligation to place the person behind his or her desk.
 By removing it as a protective barrier and a symbol of power you’ll see the difference in his or her demeanor and attitude.